Rofecoxib: Withdrawal

 In addition to its own studies, on September 23, 2004, Merck apparently received information about new research by the FDA that supported previous findings of increased risk of heart attack among rofecoxib users (Grassley, 2004).
 One FDA analyst estimated that, based upon his mathematical model, Vioxx may have caused between 88,000 and 139,000 heart attacks, 30 to 40 percent of which were probably fatal, in the five years the drug was on the market.
 Senior FDA officials were quick to note, however, that this estimate was based solely on a mathematical model, and must be interpreted with caution.
+His analysis only concerned Americans.

 On November 5, 2004, the medical journal The Lancet published a meta-analysis of the available studies on the safety of rofecoxib (Jüni et al., 2004).
 The authors concluded that, owing to the known cardiovascular risk, rofecoxib should have been withdrawn several years earlier.
 The Lancet published an editorial which condemned both Merck and the FDA for the continued availability of rofecoxib from 2000 until the recall.
 Merck responded by issuing a rebuttal of the Jüni et al. meta-analysis that noted that Jüni omitted several studies that showed no increased cardiovascular risk.

-Merck-sponsored "Martin Report", 2006
+Martin Report

-In 2005, Merck spent $21 million US to retain John S. Martin Jr., a former US District Judge for the Southern District of New York, and colleagues at Debevoise & Plimpton LLP, to investigate Vioxx study results and communications conducted by Merck.
-The report, which Merck called the "Martin Report", was published in February 2006.
-The report found that Merck's senior management acted in good faith, and that the confusion over the clinical safety of Vioxx was due to the sales team's overzealous behavior.
-The report that was filed gave a timeline of the events surrounding Vioxx and stated that Merck intended to operate honestly throughout the process.
-Any mistakes that were made regarding the mishandling of clinical trial results and withholding of information were described as the result of oversight, not malicious behavior.
-The report did conclude that the Merck's marketing team exaggerated the safety of Vioxx and replaced truthful information with sales tactics.
-Merck was satisfied with the findings of the report it had commissioned, and promised to consider the recommendations.
-The report was criticised in the press as self-serving.
-Merck insisted that the report was independent and Merck "had no effect at all on the findings and the conclusions".
-Merck hoped that the report would improve public perception of Merck.
+In 2005, Merck spent $21 million to retain John S. Martin Jr., a former District Judge for the Southern District of New York, and his firm, Debevoise & Plimpton, to investigate the Vioxx study results and Merck communications.
+The resulting "Martin Report" was published in February 2006 and found that Merck's senior management acted in good faith.
+The report attributed confusion over the clinical safety of Vioxx to the sales team's overzealous behavior.
+Merck was satisfied with the report findings and promised to consider its recommendations, while the press criticized its conclusions as self-serving.